NOAA-OWP/ras2fim/README.md

 ### AWS ESIP ras2fim Inputs Folder

 The inputs folder, from either `sample` or `data`, includes the following files / folders listed below.
-Some are manditory for all `ras2fim.py` processing.
+Some files are shared for all `ras2fim.py` processing.
 Others require HUC8 specific files in key locations.

-1. ALL: Watershed Boundary Dataset (WBD): WBD_National.gpkg
+1. ALL: Watershed Boundary Dataset (WBD): WBD_National.gpkg.
 2. PER HUC8: The WBD_National.gkpg split into different gpkg files by HUC8: /WBD_HUC8/*.
-Get the HUC8 specif gkpg you need and save it inside the /WBD_HUC8/ folder
+Get the HUC8 specific gpkg you need and save it inside the \inputs\X-National_Datasets\WBD_HUC8\ folder.
-3. ALL: National Water Model (NWM) Flowline Hydrofabric: nwm_flows.gpkg
+3. ALL: National Water Model (NWM) Flowline Hydrofabric: nwm_flows.gpkg.
-4. ALL: National Water Model to Watershed Boundary Lookup: nwm_wbd_lookup.nc
+4. ALL: National Water Model to Watershed Boundary Lookup: nwm_wbd_lookup.nc.
 6. PER HUC8: You will need a HUC specific ras2fim DEM which may exist in s3://noaa-nws-owp-fim/ras2fim/data/inputs/dems/ras_3dep_HUC8_10m/HUC8_{your huc number}_dem.tif.
 You can save it anywhere on your computer but it is suggested to save it at C:\ras2fim_data\inputs\dems\ras_3dep_HUC8_10m. `ras2fim.py` has optional arguments to path to this file in any location if you do not choose the default location.
+Note: The S3 "sample" folders already include the 12090301 DEM.
 <br>
 If that HUC8 DEM does not exist, you can create one using the `tools/acquire_and_preprocess_3dep_dems.py`.
 Include the argument of `-skips3` so it does not attempt to upload it to an S3 bucket unless you have your own.